litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-network-partition.md

 ### Target Specific Namespace(s)

 The network partition experiment interrupt traffic for all the namespaces by default.
-The interruption of specific namespace can be tuned via providing namespace labels inside `NAMESPACE_SELECTOR` ENV.
+The access to/from pods in specific namespace can be allowed via providing namespace labels inside `NAMESPACE_SELECTOR` ENV.

 Use the following example to tune this: